Doomlazer/KQIV-TBoR/README.md

 Features: stuff

-See the wiki for more info: https://github.com/Doomlazer/KQIV-TBoR/wiki
+See the wiki for all changes/additions: https://github.com/Doomlazer/KQIV-TBoR/wiki

 ## INSTALLATION